Canadian Anti-Spam Legislation (CASL) came into effect on July 1, 2014

 A Commercial Electronic Message (CEM) is defined as any message to an electronic account (e.g. emails, text messages, and messages using social media websites) that encourages participation in a commercial activity.
 A “commercial activity” is defined under CASL as “any particular transaction, act or conduct or any regular course of conduct that is of a commercial character, whether or not the person who carries it out does so in the expectation of profit.”
 Examples include purchasing, selling, bartering or leasing products, goods or services, or land; providing a business, investment or gaming opportunity; or advertising or promoting any of these activities.

 As a public education institution, the University of Alberta is not a commercial entity and any electronic messages that communicate, support, or promote the U of A’s core mission and mandate are not of a “commercial character.”
 Thus, most of the U of A’s electronic messaging is not subject to CASL.
-However, if a message does not relate to the U of A’s core mission and mandate, CASL may apply if the message has a commercial character.
+In addition, the university has taken the position that members of the Alumni Association are members of a "club, association or voluntary organization" within the meaning of CASL, thereby giving the university automatic implied consent to send CEMs to alumni members until that consent is withdrawn.
+However, if a message, not being sent to alumni, does not relate to the U of A’s core mission and mandate, CASL may apply if the message has a commercial character.
 Please read the following "exemptions" and "subject to" lists carefully to determine whether or not the electronic message you intend to send falls under CASL.

 - Communications about U of A’s research, teaching, community outreach, and other core activities

 - Student recruitment, or promotion of courses or academic programs to prospective or current students